WebAssembly/spec/document/core/syntax/types.rst

 Their observable value range is limited to 31 bits.

 .. note::
-   An ${:I31} value is not actually allocated in the store, but represented in a way that allows them to be mixed with actual references into the store without ambiguity.
+   Values of type ${:I31} are not actually allocated in the store, but represented in a way that allows them to be mixed with actual references into the store without ambiguity.
    Engines need to perform some form of *pointer tagging* to achieve this, which is why one bit is reserved.
+   Since this type is to be reliably unboxed on all hardware platforms supported by WebAssembly, it cannot be wider than 32 bits minus the tag bit.

    Although the types ${:NONE}, ${:NOFUNC}, ${:NOEXN}, and ${:NOEXTERN} are not inhabited by any values, they can be used to form the types of all null :ref:`references <syntax-reftype>` in their respective hierarchy.